 1) The entire system relies on members of the public making complaints, rather than any preventative measures or pre-vetting from the ad industry

 This means the ad industry can put out whatever they want for public viewing, and it will only be reviewed if and when members of the public go to the trouble of making an official complaint.
 If nobody made a complaint, the ad will not be investigated.
 Industry self-regulation takes the onus off the advertisers and instead places responsibility for regulating the advertising industry on individual members of the community.

 This is the approach that made it possible for a Foxtel billboard depicting an act of bestiality, for school buses advertising Sexpo, and for Calvin Klein’s gang rape billboard (and countless others) to all be advertised in the public space in the first place.

 2) Most people don’t know how to or that they even can make a complaint.

-The ASB argues that because they receive only a relatively small number of complaints that the current system must be working well.
-In reality, many people are not familiar with the complaints process, how advertising is regulated, or how they might go about making a complaint.
-This silence is then read as tolerance and as being in line with 'community standards' thus facilitating sext advertisements- and this remains the status quo.
+Ad Standards argues that because they receive only a relatively small number of complaints that the current system must be working well.
+In reality, many people are not familiar with the complaints process, how advertising is regulated, or how they might go about making a complaint, or may not go to the trouble of sitting down and making a complaint.
+This silence is then read as tolerance and as being in line with 'community standards' thus facilitating sexualised advertisements- and this remains the status quo.